MaikuB/flutter_appauth/flutter_appauth/README.md

 ## Getting Started

-Please see the example that demonstrates how to sign into the IdentityServer4 demo site (https://demo.identityserver.io).
+Please see the example that demonstrates how to sign into the demo IdentityServer instance (https://demo.duendesoftware.com).
 It has also been tested with Azure B2C and Google Sign-in.
 It is suggested that developers check the documentation of the identity provider they are using to see what capabilities it supports e.g. how to logout, what values of the `prompt` parameter it supports etc. API docs can be found [here](https://pub.dartlang.org/documentation/flutter_appauth/latest/)

 The first step is to create an instance of the plugin